 Explore the Outdoors

 Spend a sunny spring day exploring one of the many trails in Patrick County.
 Stroll along Stuart’s Mayo River Rail Trail or explore the trails at Rotary Field.
 Meet with a ranger and discover the magic of Fairy Stone State Park.
-Spend the day hunting for fairy stones or explore one of the park’s many trails.
+Spend the day hunting for fairy stones or exploring one of the park’s many trails.
 Explore the expansive trail system in Rock Castle Gorge.
 The full ten-mile loop stretches between Woolwine and the Blue Ridge Parkway, making this trail the perfect challenge for experienced hikers.

 Wildflower Watch